csstree/stylelint-validator/README.md

 }
 ```

-In this example, plugin would not test declaration with property name `composes`, `foo` or `bar`.
-As a result, no warnings for these declarations.
+In this example, plugin will not test declarations with a property name `composes`, `foo` or `bar`, i.e. no warnings for these declarations would be raised.

 #### ignoreValue

-Type: `RegExp`
+Type: `RegExp` or `false`
 Default: `false`

 Defines a pattern for values that should be ignored by the validator.